Posts by Collection

 Existing paradigms for multi-agent coordination are limited by assuming that either all agents are controlled (e.g. the typical cooperative MARL algorithm), or that only a single agent is controlled (ad hoc teamwork / zero shot coordination).
 We pose the N-Agent Ad Hoc Teamwork (NAHT) problem to the community, to lift these restrictions and pave the path towards more open multi-agent learning paradigms.
 Read more

-Recommended citation: Caroline Wang, Arrasy Rahman, Ishan Durugkar, Elad Liebman, Peter Stone.
+Citation: Caroline Wang, Arrasy Rahman, Ishan Durugkar, Elad Liebman, Peter Stone.
 "N-Agent Ad Hoc Teamwork."
 NeurIPS 2024.

 talks